abhinav23dixit/Text-and-Content-Based-Image-Retrieval/README.md

 ## Acknowledgement
 * Thanks to [Keras](https://keras.io/) for providing us with the implementation of deep learning libraries.
-* A special thanks to [Machine Learning Mastery](https://machinelearningmastery.com/) withput which we couldn't have thought about the right approach to tackle this problem.
+* A special thanks to [Machine Learning Mastery](https://machinelearningmastery.com/) without which we couldn't have thought about the right approach to tackle this problem.